oddbird/oddleventy/content/services/development.md

 ## Design & Strategy

-**We provide the full range of design services** from user research & strategy to branding, from user experience & user interface design to integrated design systems, and consulting around marketing & SEO.
+**We provide the full range of design services** -- from user research & strategy to branding, from user experience & user interface design to integrated design systems and consulting around marketing & SEO.
 Deliverables include:
 logos & wordmarks,
 brand style guides,
 color palettes, language guidelines, fonts, textures, animated web graphics, component libraries, wireframes & mockups, object maps,
-SWAT & competitor analyses,
+SWOT & competitor analyses,
 and visual audits.
 Our process is hands-on and iterative, working with you at every step to create and maintain designs that express the values of your company.

 {{ quotes.find(